haoxins/haoxins.github.io/archived/2021-istio-in-action.md

 ## Troubleshooting the data plane

 * The most common mistake: *A misconfigured Data Plane*

+* How to verify that the data plane is up to date?

 ## Performance tuning the control plane